What Is the Lowest Credit Score Possible?

 Higher Interest Rates

-If you have a bad credit score, lenders may charge you higher interest rates on loans and credit cards to compensate for the increased risk associated with lending to you.
+If you have poor credit scores, lenders may charge you higher interest rates on loans and credit cards to compensate for the increased risk associated with lending to you.
 These higher interest rates can result in higher monthly payments and increased overall borrowing costs.
 As you improve your credit score, you can potentially qualify for lower interest rates, saving you money in the long run.

 Higher Insurance Premiums